 Pavan v.
 Smith is the U.S. Supreme Court decision issued in 2017, that held Arkansas’ marital presumption of paternity and artificial insemination statutes must be applied equally to same-sex and different-sex married couples.
 The Court in an unusually short (five-page) decision, and without oral argument or the regular briefing schedule, summarily reversed the Arkansas Supreme Court.
 The Arkansas Supreme Court had allowed Arkansas Vital Records to refuse to apply the marital presumption of paternity and artificial insemination statutes to married same-sex couples and to refuse them two-parent birth certificates.
 The U.S. Supreme Court said that it already decided this issue in Obergefell.
 It said, citing its own Obergefell decision, that the Constitution entitles same-sex couples to civil marriage “on the same terms and conditions as opposite-sex couples,” including “the constellation of benefits that the States have linked to marriage.”
 A bit exasperated, the U.S. Supreme Court said: in Obergefell we even “expressly identified ‘birth and death certificates.’
 That was no accident: several of the plaintiffs in Obergefell challenged a State’s refusal to recognize their same-sex spouses on their children’s birth certificates.”
 The U.S. Supreme Court closed the door on this issue in Pavan and brought parentage equality to the entire country.

-These four cases have dramatically changed Wisconsin law as applied to married same-sex couples.
-Below is a summary of the protections now available to same-sex couples and their children in Wisconsin.
+These five cases have dramatically changed Wisconsin law as applied to married same-sex and all other LGBTQ+ couples.
+Below is a summary of the protections now available to such couples and their children in Wisconsin.

 Do We Still Need a Court Order Regarding Our Parental Rights?